syl22-00/pocketsphinx.js/README.md

 ## 2.b Compilation with custom models and dictionary

 The compilation process packages the acoustic models inside the resulting JavaScript file and also, possibly, language models and dictionary files.
 If you would like to package your own models, you should specify where they are when running `cmake`.
-For that, place all models you want to package inside a base folder and specify the files or subfolders you want to include.
+For that, place all models you want to package inside a base folder and specify the files or sub-folders you want to include.

 For instance, to package acoustic models, place them inside a `HMM_BASE` folder.
 Each model being in its own folder inside `HMM_BASE`: